V-Lamp/SparseCNN/README.md

-# Sparce_CNN_thesis
-The code repo for my MSc thesis

 # Sparce Convolutional Neural Networks

+The code repo for my MSc thesis.
+Replaces the linear convolution operation with a generative module called Divisie Input Modulation.